- You can only be happy if you live to the maximum of your abilities.

 It can be writing a book, starting a business, etc.

 Ask yourself the following questions:

-1. What do I most love to do, so much I can do it for long stretches of time without getting tired or bored?
+1. What do I most love to do, so much that I can do it for long stretches of time without getting tired or bored?

 You don’t have to come up with something clear.
 It can be just a feeling.
 But do think about it, take your time.
 It can take weeks before you come up with an answer.
 The second question will help you.

 2. What work do I do that doesn’t feel like work?